DaintyJet/VChat_GTER_EggHunter/README.md

 ## Exploit Process
 The following sections cover the process that should (Or may) be followed when preforming this exploitation on the VChat application.
 It should be noted, that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumption primarily that we have access to the binary that may not be realistic however the enumeration and exploitation of generic Windows, and Linux servers in order to procure this falls out of the scope of this document.

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](../00-SystemSetup/README.md)!
 ### PreExploitation
 1. **Windows**: Setup VChat
    1. Compile VChat and it's dependencies if they has not already been compiled.
-This is done with mingw
+This is done with mingw.
-      1. Create the essfunc object File
+      1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file
 		$ gcc.exe -c essfunc.c